F1248/OpenCore-Legacy-Patcher/docs/BOOT.md

 If the command produces an output, ensure that you've typed it in correctly.

 Now you can reboot your machine.
-OCLP is now the default boot option!
+OpenCore Legacy Patcher is now the default boot option!
 :::

 Now that you've loaded OpenCore, "select Install macOS":